plagakit/3VG3/README.md

 ## Building

-This project uses CMake, my dastardly arch-nemesis.
+This project uses CMake, my dastardly archnemesis.
 It's been a tough process learning how to build things with CMake, but worth it in the end because now I don't need to include a lot of dependencies in the source (except imgui, womp womp).